benmak25/U---DataAnalysisProject/README.md

 I conducted a Statistical Analysis using R where I conducted Initial Checks and Data Validations by checking significance of statistical values and producing visualizations of different data fields.

-As an alernative, I used Python (Version 3.1), specifically libraries Numpy, Pandas, Matplotlib and Seaborn, with all analysis compiled in a Jupyter.py notebook (In progress)
+As an alernative, I used Python (Version 3.1), specifically libraries Numpy, Pandas, Matplotlib and Seaborn, with all analysis compiled in a Jupyter.py notebook

 File Content:
 Descriptive Statistics & Data Validation